fulcrumgenomics/pybwa/docs/api.rst

 This is due to an implementation detail in which the order of random numbers used is different between this wrapper and command-line.

+Finally, the following additions have been made to :code:`bwa aln/samse`:

+#.
+The standard SAM tag :code:`HN` is added.
+This is useful if we find too many hits
+   (:attr:`~pybwa.BwaAlnOptions.max_hits`) and therefore no hits are reported in the :code:`XA` tag, we can still know how many were found.
+#.
+The :py:attr:`~pybwa.BwaAlnOptions.with_md` option will add the standard SAM tag :code:`MD` to the :code:`XA` tag,
+   otherwise :code:`.` will be used.
+This provides additional information on the quality of alternative alignments.

 ===
 API
 ===